fibbojs/fibbo/docs/guide/fundamentals.md

 If you're not familiar with [object-oriented programming](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_programming), Fibbo is a great way to learn it, as the API is fairly minimal and easy to understand.

 Also, every class name in Fibbo is prefixed with `F`, to avoid conflicts with other libraries, but also to make it easier to identify Fibbo classes.
-If you ever want to use something from Fibbo, pressing `F` in your editor should show you all the available classes.
+If you ever want to use something from Fibbo, pressing `F` in your editor might be a good start.

 Just press `F` !

 ## Unit system